tannerdolby/count-words/README.md

 - `sortedFrequencyList`: A sorted list of word frequency objects.
 - `wordCount`: Count of all words.
 - `uniqueWordCount`: Count of all unique words.
+- `printFrequencies()`: Get a stringified version of the word frequency table.
+- `getNthWord(n)`: Get the Nth word from the word list.

 ## Tests
 Install dev dependencies: